• ECTS

 Objectives

-The main objective of this course is the understanding and implementation of a biological reaction.
-The objectives already listed in the M1 HAV811V "Bioprocess Engineering -Batch" are still valid and are reinforced.
+The main objective of this EU is to understand and implement a biological reaction.
+The objectives already listed in the EU for M1 HAV811V "Bioprocess Engineering - Batch" are still valid and are reinforced.

-At the end of this course, thanks to the acquisition of a rational approach in bioprocessing, students will be able to design and dimension a bioprocess (process design), as well as to scale-up a process:
+At the end of this course unit, thanks to the acquisition of a rational approach to bioprocesses, students will be able to design and scale a bioprocess (process design), as well as scale up a process, i.e.:

--to critically analyze the information at their disposal,
+-to critically analyze the information available to them,

--to choose the solutions to be implemented in terms of crop management on a pilot or industrial scale according to the objectives and constraints of production
+-choose the solutions to be implemented in terms of cultivation management on a pilot or industrial scale, depending on production objectives and constraints

-In addition, the objective is also to be aware of the challenges related to the implementation in large industrial bioreactors and particularly in terms of transfer (heat transfer, gas transfer).
+In addition, the objective is also to be aware of the challenges associated with implementation in large-scale industrial bioreactors, particularly in terms of transfer (heat transfer, gas transfer).

 Read more

-Basics of microbiology, metabolism and cell biology (L3 level biology degree or eq.)
+Fundamentals of microbiology, metabolism, and cell biology (Bachelor's degree in biology or equivalent)

-Basics of differential and integral calculus (high school level: general and technological mathematics program, applications in common scientific education...)
+Fundamentals of differential and integral calculus (high school level: general and technological mathematics curriculum for 11th grade, applications in general science education, etc.)

 Recommended prerequisites: